Making great literacy lessons easy. Why join Plazoom?

 They say you shouldn’t dwell on the past.
 But when it comes to teaching tenses at KS1, the past is something that might need a little more attention.
 Can you confidently teach the difference between the various forms and where pupils should use each one?

-We have also included some examples of how to use past tenses – not necessarily because you need them, of course, but it is nice to be reminded now and again!
+Below are some ideas for making sure your understanding of this topic is all present and correct.
+We've also included some examples of how to use past tenses – not necessarily because you need them, of course, but it is nice to have a reminder every now and again!

 Simple past tense explanation

-When trying to help young writers get the hang of this, the simple inclusion of an obvious time frame, such as the words yesterday or already are often all it takes to clarify matters.
+When trying to help young writers get the hang of this, the simple inclusion of an obvious time frame, such as the words yesterday or already, is often all it takes to clarify matters.
+For example:

 Genre and tense